shinchandler/Flutter_bear_login/README.md

 # Animated_login

-Flutter project using Rive for animation for login
+Flutter project using Rive for animated login

-## Final Result
+## Bear's eye track your typing

+## Bear's eye track your typing

+## Bear's eye track your typing

+## Bear's eye track your typing